-- ) Cash receipts form the sales of goods and the rendering of services. - ) Cash receipts form royalties, fees, commission, and other revenue. - ) Cash payments to suppliers of goods and services. - Cash payments to and on behalf of employees. - ) Cash payments or refunds of income taxes.
+- > Cash receipts from the sales of goods and the rendering of services. - > Cash receipts form royalties, fees, commission, and other revenue. - > Cash payments to suppliers of goods and services. - > Cash payments to and on behalf of employees. - > Cash payments or refunds of income taxes.